jverneaut/blog/articles/gutenberg-htpasswd.md

 ---
-title: 'Fix broken styles when using .htpasswd with WordPress Gutenberg'
+title: Fix broken styles when using .htpasswd with WordPress Gutenberg
-date: '2020-10-24 10:00'
+date: 2020-10-24 10:00

 ---
 Gutenberg is awesome.
 Once setup, it allows any non-technical person to add new pages to their website and to do so in a visual drag-and-drop fashion.

 As much as I enjoy working with Gutenberg, I sometimes run into strange issues like the one I'm going to talk about below.